 “These papers should lay to rest once and for all the claims by John Christy and other global warming skeptics that a disagreement between tropospheric and surface temperature trends means that there are problems with surface temperature records or with climate models,” said Alan Robock, a meteorologist at Rutgers University.

 The letter concludes that any past warming that occurred in the arctic cannot be attributed to greenhouse gas concentrations.
 It was signed by prominent climate change skeptics including Richard Lindzen, Tim Ball, David Legates, Pat Michaels, Gary D. Sharp, Willie Soon and Sallie Baliunas.

-Spencer has published numerous research articles in peer-reviewed journals on the subject of satellite climate measurements.
+Spencer has published research articles in peer-reviewed journals on the subject of satellite climate measurements.

-David Klepper, “Expert: We must act fast on warming,” The Wichita Eagle (Kansas), September 24, 2008.
+David Klepper.
+“Expert: We must act fast on warming” (PDF), The Wichita Eagle (Kansas), September 24, 2008.
 Printed by the uptown neighbourhood association.
 Archived November 1, 2012.
 Archived .pdf on file at DeSmogBlog.

 “Exposed: The Climate of Fear,” CNN, Glenn Beck special, May 2, 2007.

 (Press Release) “AUGUST 2016 AND 2016-TO-DATE ARE SECOND WARMEST,” University of Alabama Huntsville, September 1, 2016..
 Republished at NewsRise.
 Archive.is URL: https://archive.is/CLezm